Huong Truong: Post-parliamentary career

 After serving in the Victorian Parliament, Truong worked as a organiser with the National Union of Workers to unionise individuals, predominately from the Vietnamese community, in the poultry industry.
 Truong is also a Founding Member and a contributor to the Vietnamese Australian Forum.

-In August 2020, Truong announced she would run for council in the City of Brimbank, for the Harvester Ward, in the 2020 Victorian local elections, before having to withdraw for health reasons.
+In August 2020, Truong announced she would run for council in the City of Brimbank, for the Harvester Ward, in the 2020 Victorian local elections.

-Since 2021, Truong has worked in various roles such as a Victorian Greens Statewide Organiser and as an Electorate officer in the office of Gabrielle de Vietri in Richmond, before becoming the Australian Greens National Grassroots Organiser in 2022.

 In October 2023, Truong unsuccessfully ran for preselection to succeed retiring Victorian Greens Senator Janet Rice, on Rice’s retirement.

 In July 2024, Truong was preselected by the Greens to contest the Labor-held Division of Fraser in Melbourne’s west.